Alp Tarkhan

-A Khazar general active in the Khazar-Arab Wars of the early 8th century.
+Alp Tarkhan was a Khazar general active in the Khazar-Arab Wars of the early 8th century.
 It is unclear whether "Alp Tarkhan" is a name or a title.
 The Old Turkic word Alp means hero, and was an element in such names as Alp Arslan, but could also be used as a title for a victorious general.
 Similarly, Tarkhan or "warlord" could be used as both a personal name and a military rank.